0

 Upcoming proposed changes to existing Colorado air quality regulations include:

-- The air division will request that the commission set a hearing to consider establishing a new Regulation Number 31.
-The new regulation will address municipal solid waste landfill greenhouse gas control and monitoring requirements.
+• Establishing a new Regulation Number 31, which will address municipal solid waste landfill greenhouse gas control and monitoring requirements.

-Thank you for your interest in submitting comments to the Air Pollution Control Division.
+Thank you for your interest in submitting comments to the air division.
 To protect public health and improve Colorado’s air quality, the division may present rules, permits, guidance documents, and other updates to communities so they can share their feedback and ask questions.

 Our team values and considers every comment we receive.